roman-milk/roman-milk.github.io/charity-begins-next-door.md

  "She had mortgage insurance, it'll be paid off.
 You could rent it out, you know.
 Earn some steady income off of it."

  It was too much too fast.
 I couldn't think straight.
 "I'll have to think about it.
 I just wasn't expecting anything like this."
-Report_Story #3